Best HDMI 2.1 Cable for Sony PlayStation 5 — 4K/120Hz Gaming Support

 Belkin Ultra HD High Speed HDMI 2.1 Cable View on Amazon View on B&H

-Best For: Minimalist setups and wall-mounted TVs
+Best For: Slim wall-mounted TVs and tight spaces

-Bandwidth48Gbps
+Max Bandwidth48Gbps

-CompatibilityPS5, Xbox, Apple TV 4K
+CompatibilityPS5, Apple TV 4K, Xbox Series X

 Buying Guide: How to Choose the Best HDMI 2.1 Cable